fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 ![Screenshot from 2024-03-24 17-12-09](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd/assets/63997454/10a18995-0b7c-4f44-8ef4-cca9239652da)
 ![Screenshot from 2024-03-24 17-37-50](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd/assets/63997454/72966b69-cea0-4ae7-8dc0-c7130a8c750a)

-Since we are facing unexpected un explainable error while using `run_floorplan` command, we can instead use the following set of commands available based on information from `Desktop/work/tools/openlane_working_dir/openlane/scripts/tcl_commands/floorplan.tcl` and also based on `Floorplan Commands` section in `Desktop/work/tools/openlane_working_dir/openlane/docs/source/OpenLANE_commands.md`
+Since we are facing unexpected un-explainable error while using `run_floorplan` command, we can instead use the following set of commands available based on information from `Desktop/work/tools/openlane_working_dir/openlane/scripts/tcl_commands/floorplan.tcl` and also based on `Floorplan Commands` section in `Desktop/work/tools/openlane_working_dir/openlane/docs/source/OpenLANE_commands.md`

 ```tcl
 # Follwing commands are alltogather sourced in "run_floorplan" command